TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.14.6
+- Added a small menu to quickly toggle on and off different GUI Tab Widgets as well as change some settings
+    - By default hidden widgets are not shown when editing
+    - Added a "Show Hidden" option that will show all widgets, hidden widgets will appear with a red selection border
+    - Added "Snap to Align" that will help align gui elements
+- Added a shortcut to apply widget settings globally, good for ensuring a specific widget is in the same location regardless of what island you are on

 ### 0.14.5
 - Now considers pest information from the pest tab widget to display icons on the Garden Minimap
     - The widget only provides info on what plots are infected, not how many pests are on each one, so a ? amount is used when the amount is unknown